Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 doing a couple of lunges while you walk toward the bathroom dancing your way around your home joining a mommy-and-me class
-Before doing any of these, or any other form of exercise, it might be a good idea to discuss with your health provider the best options for you.
+Before doing any of these, or any other form of exercise, it might be a good idea to discuss the best options for you with a professional.

 Breathe
 Take some time, every hour, to just pause for 1–3 minutes, and breathe deeply.
 This is particularly important at times when you’re feeling overwhelmed.